 Develop a prototype, then reflect on your choice.

 The MEAN stack (MongoDB, Express.js, Angular.js, Node.js) is now being heralded as the new LAMP (Linux, Apache, MySQL, PHP), the preferred technology stack for startups.

 MEAN is certainly a great technology choice for organizations (particularly startups) seeking to rapidly prototype a capability.
-However, like all technology choices, the . . .
+However, like all technology . . .

 Should we even bother?